 Located at the heart of the Las Vegas Strip, the High Roller is the focal point of the $550 million open-air shopping, dining and entertainment district, The LINQ.
 It's a sight that can't be missed.
 Literally, you can't miss it.

 The High Roller is comprised of 28 enclosed and air-conditioned transparent pods holding 40 passengers each.
 The pods are roomy with a couple benches and the ride is smooth, not typically bothering those with a minor fear of heights.

 From boarding to exit, the entire experience is about 30 minutes long (be sure to hit the bathroom before you board).
 Along the way, you enjoy in-cabin video and music shows while witnessing a truly unparalleled 360-degree view of Las Vegas both day and night.

 With panoramic views of the Strip, the valley and the mountains, there’s something to see from every angle.
 But the southwest corner (your immediate right when you enter the pod) offers the best Strip views at the highest point.
 If you happen to nab this sweet spot, be courteous to other riders.
 There may be up to 39 other people riding with you in your pod.
 They want photos too.

-The High Roller is accessible from The Linq via multiple entrances, including a back porte cochère off of Audrie Street.
+The High Roller is accessible from The LINQ via multiple entrances, including a back porte cochère off of LINQ Lane (formerly Audrie Lane).
 The Las Vegas Monorail, meanwhile, cruises right in front of the High Roller with convenient stops at both the Flamingo and The Quad.

-To board the High Roller, guests pass through a five-story building, which will include interactive elements on the first floor and a bar/lounge on the second.
-Boarding will take place on the third floor while the building’s fifth floor is a hospitality floor with outdoor patios, which can be reserved for catered private parties of up to 500 people.
+To board the High Roller, guests pass through a building, which includes interactive elements, bathrooms and a bar and lounge.
+The building also has a hospitality area with outdoor patios, which can be reserved for catered private parties of up to 500 people.

 -- Aleza Freeman